2014 Hiram vs. Mount St. Joseph women's basketball game: Later developments and legacy

-On December 3, Hill's family announced in a Facebook post that they had signed her up for in-home hospice care.
+Hill's family signed her up for hospice care on December 1, 2014.
 A recent cutback in her steroids dosage, combined with further growth of her tumor, led to more severe symptoms.
 Three days later, the V Foundation for Cancer Research, founded by late college coach and broadcaster Jim Valvano in 1993 during his own losing fight with cancer, donated $100,000 to TCSN during halftime of the Jimmy V Women's Classic game between Connecticut and Notre Dame.
 A statement from Hill, taped at her home, was shown during the presentation.
 Despite her advancing cancer, she was able to leave hospice care to play in a third game on December 13, the Lions' first game of the season at the Harrington Center against Franklin College.
 Hill started the game and scored the first two points before being substituted.
 Hill again started and scored the first basket in the Lions' next game on December 16 against Wooster; the following day, her family announced on Facebook that she had played her last game.
 At that time, Benjamin sent an email to multiple media outlets stating that Hill would remain on MSJ's bench as an honorary coach as long as her health permitted.
 On December 30, Hill's goal of raising $1 million for TCSN had been surpassed.

 Fox Sports named Hill's first game as the top U.S. sports story of November 2014 in its end-of-year timeline, and the game was named "Best Moment" at the 2015 ESPY Awards.

+Wheaties honored Hill with her picture on its cereal box.

+On February 6, 2015, Hill was given an honorary Doctorate of Humane Letters degree by Mount St. Joseph University.

+On March 4, 2015, she was named to the all-conference first team in the Heartland Collegiate Athletic Conference.
+"This award is being presented to Lauren in recognition of her courage and outstanding leadership", said conference commissioner Chris Ragsdale.

+On April 5, 2015, she was given the Pat Summitt Courage Award.

 Hill died on April 10, 2015, at Cincinnati Children's Hospital Medical Center.
-A public visitation and memorial service was held on April 13, 2015 at the Cintas Center with a private funeral and burial following April 15, 2015.
+A public visitation and memorial service was held on April 13, 2015, at the Cintas Center with a private funeral and burial on April 15, 2015.